cbcGirard/LINXx/README.md

 # LINXx: Extensions to the [LINX toolkit](https://github.com/MakerHub/LINX)

-LabVIEW seemed grumpy when I tried to modify the original repo, so I decided to make an add-on package instead.
+It wasn't originally clear how to contribute to the original LINX project, so I arranged my new code as an add-on library instead.

 ## Features
 - Support for more boards (Adafruit Feather M0, Teensy LC/4.0)